U.S. imposes sanctions for Khashoggi killing, Saudis seek death penalty

 The measure was unusual for Washington, which rarely imposes sanctions on Saudi nationals.
 The sanctions do not target the Riyadh government, an important U.S. security and economic ally.

-It also allows the administration to stop short of any action that might affect lucrative U.S. arms deals with Saudi Arabia that President Donald Trump has vowed to preserve.
+It also allows the administration to stop short of action that might affect lucrative U.S. arms deals with Saudi Arabia that President Donald Trump has vowed to preserve.

 The sanctions limit access to the U.S. financial system and freeze people’s assets.
 They will be implemented under an act which targets perpetrators of serious human rights abuses and corruption.